WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 			// before the handleDelete was even called. const lastError = getLastEntityDeleteError( 'postType', 'page', pageId );
 			const message = ( lastError?.message || 'There was an error.' ) + ' Please refresh the page and try again.'
-			// Tell the user how exactly the operation have failed: createErrorNotice( message, {
+			// Tell the user how exactly the operation has failed: createErrorNotice( message, {
 				type: 'snackbar',
 			} );